eliotcochrane/eliotcochrane.github.io/_posts/2024-03-08-jeunesse-kurikoma.md

 But the Yamayuri Onsen at Hotel Blanc is the main place to stay.
 With an onsen overlooking the main slope, it is easy to see why it stands above all the others.
 It was also recently remodeled a few years back and is in great condition.
 Those who do stay have only had praise for Hotel Blanc.

-It will not be the most incredible service, but it will provide everything that you need without feeling that you are out of place.
+It will not be the most incredible service, but it will provide everything that is needed without feeling out of place.
 The rooms are simple and clean, and the dining area is shared with the general dining area of the ski slope.
-For the skiers who arrive early to the slope, you may share the dining area with those staying over.
-The dining area is clearly divided at this time, so the early skiers don't take any food from the breakfast for the hotel guests.
+For the skiers who arrive early to the slope, be prepared share the dining area with those staying over.
+The dining area is clearly divided at this time, so the early skiers don't take any food from the breakfast intended for the hotel guests.

 ### Access

 Unfortunately, no bus or train goes to Jeunesse Kurikoma.
 The recommendations from Jeunesse Kurikoma themselves are to get to the Jumonji Station (十文字駅) and take a taxi from there.
 The only other alternative is the main option for most people living in the area: by car.
-This is severely limiting to who can make it all the way there, but for those who do get there, you will be rewarded with what you were searching for... a nice place to ski.
+This is severely limiting to who can make it all the way there, but for those who do get there, they will be rewarded with what visitors to Japan are always searching for... a nice place to ski.

 ![Sitting on the side of the hill](/assets/img/jeunesse-kurikoma-10.jpeg) *Photo: View from the author's seat on the side of the hill.*

 ### Tucked In The Mountains

 It's no wonder that this is a place primarily for locals.
 With relatively simple amenities for a ski area, no easy public access, and not the craziest terrain, not many people look to Jeunesse Kurikoma as their weekend getaway.
 With these shortcomings, though, Jeunesse Kurikoma is a great little weekend day trip.
 Jeunesse Kurikoma can let you go at your own pace and do what you want to do.
-If that is what is most important to you, then you will most likely be in heaven when you arrive.
+If that is what is most important, then Jeunesse Kurikoma will most likely feel like heaven.

 ![Lower panoramic view of Jeunesse Kurikoma](/assets/img/jeunesse-kurikoma-13.jpeg) *Photo: Panoramic view of Jeunesse Kurikoma.*